bachinaabhinay/Software-Project-Management-S6/week-2/meeting minutes.md

 P Teja, Abhinay(311), B Abhinay(311), S Sathwik Reddy(366)

+Agenda :
-Agenda :Idea about class diagram and doubts clarifing Time Alocated : 30min
+         Idea about class diagram and doubts clarifing Time Alocated : 30min

 **Platform :**Teams Meeting

 Discussion :
 we can discuss and check on finalized class diagram
 We had check by all team mates that everything is perfect to publish/not.
 We can satisfy with the class diagram.

-status: Class diagram is ready.
+*status: Class diagram is ready.